Listen to this podcast

 Thanks to Dean Martin Gregorio, Butch was granted a reconsideration.
 Since we became steadies, he passed all his subjects and eventually studied Law.

-Despite Butch wild streak, he never raped me.
+Despite Butch wild streak, he never took advantage of me.
 Haha.
 I should give him credit for being a gentleman in that aspect.
 In fact, we enjoyed a clean and responsible relationship.
 Friends doubted that we practiced abstinence.
 True, Butch would suddenly wrap me in his arms and plant a kiss on my lips right in front of my horrified friends but that was it.
 We were a romantic couple for 7 years.
 Locking our hands together, we sat by the sunken garden and watched the sunset as we wove dreams of being together forever and having babies one day.
 Amidst the Beegees “How Deep is Your Love” , time stood still for lovestruck us.
 Well mostly his dreams.
 I wasn’t too sure if he was going to be a suitable husband.

 Two years later…